zhaoshenzhai/mathwiki/Notes/Tuple Space (Linear Algebra).md

         \v{x}&\mapsto\l[x_i\r]
     \end{aligned}
 \end{equation}$$
 where it can easily be verified that it is invertible.
 As such, no distinction (unless context necessitates it) will be made between the two.
-We will usually typeset such matrices as the transpose of a row-matrix instead.<span style="float:right;">$\blacklozenge$</span>
+We will usually typeset such matrices as the transpose of a row-matrix instead (since columns take up too much vertical space).<span style="float:right;">$\blacklozenge$</span>